K4-713/poke_tracker/README.md

 * Set up / edit new collections through the website, as opposed to adding new collections to the database directly
 * Fix up some problems with particular monster forms / gender dimorphism / hidden abilities
 * Add more features to the UI instead of requiring clairvoyance (or at least memories of last time I edited anything)
-* Remove cruft from what was obviously a different personal project that this mutated out of